tvitas/site-repo/readme.md

 ## Site Repo
 Repository for a web site based on plain html files.
-A part of [cccf site project](https://github.com/tvitas/cccf "CCCF site On Github").
+A part of A part of [naive site project](https://github.com/tvitas/naive-site "Naive site On Github").

 ### Basic usage
 Create directory structure, where directories represents URLs of the site (aka "routes" or "categories")